mommy003/MSML/README.md

 8 0.002635836 6.101739e-06
 9 0.002677091 5.160931e-06
 ```
--	evaluation2. out is the output file which contains R2 and P-values for teen models.
+-	evaluation2.out is the output file which contains R2 and P-values for the top ‘tn’ models (see definition of ‘tn’ above).
 ```
 top 15  best models **********************
 model#    R^2          p-value